 Even under perfect conditions, problems can arise.
 One of the most common concerns is heater breakage.
 If that is a concern for you, perhaps you should consider using a heater guard.

-Another heating challenge is during the summer when aquarium water temperature rises too high.
+Another heating challenge is during the summer when the aquarium water temperature rises too high.
 Sometimes turning off the heater isn't enough to avoid dangerously high water temperatures, and additional steps are needed to keep your fish cool.

 In the winter, the opposite problem can occur.
 This is especially true if your heater fails during this time of year, and steps must be taken to keep your fish warm.